filhodanuvem/polyglot/README.md

 # Polyglot ![CI](https://github.com/filhodanuvem/polyglot/workflows/CI/badge.svg)

-What are your favorite programming languages? 👅 Polyglot tells you based in an user, what are those languages.
+What are your favorite programming languages? 👅 Polyglot tells you that based in a github username.

 # How to use